Once Upon A Farm

 Grade 6 & up (Fall only)

 A culmination of the Renfrew experience, this program is designed for sixth grade students who are completing the sequence of elementary programs offered by Renfrew Institute.
 Students are taken into the Royer home (mansion house) where they learn how the Renfrew property became a gift to the community of Waynesboro.
 They enjoy a tour of the house and also participate in hands-on activities that demonstrate the behind-the-scenes work involved in museum operation.

 In addition, students take a walking tour of the Royer farm (Renfrew property) which includes a visit to the summer kitchen, Fahnestock barn, and the lime kiln.
 An Institute instructor helps students pull together pieces of their past Renfrew experiences to create a deeper understanding of the Royer/Renfrew farmstead—past, present, and future.

-For more detailed information and a complete description of school programs and fees, contact Renfrew Institute by phone at (717) 762-0373 or by email at firstname.lastname@example.org.
+For more detailed information and a complete description of school programs and fees, contact The Institute at Renfrew by phone at (717) 762-0373 or by email at firstname.lastname@example.org.